-Cheshire East Council and the Safeguarding Adults Board are supporting National Safeguarding Adults Week with a range of activities to make people aware of the different types of abuse that some people experience.The National Adult Safeguarding week starts on Monday 15 November and is an excellent opportunity to promote adult safeguarding and the work that a number of organisations are doing to protect residents across Cheshire East.
+Cheshire East Council and the Safeguarding Adults Board will be supporting National Safeguarding Adults Week with a range of activities to make people aware of the different types of abuse that some people experience.The National Adult Safeguarding week starts on Monday 20 November and is an excellent opportunity to promote adult safeguarding and the work that a number of organisations are doing to protect residents across Cheshire East.

 Safeguarding Adults Week is a time for organisations to come together to raise awareness of important safeguarding issues.
 The aim is to highlight safeguarding key issues, facilitate conversations and to raise awareness of safeguarding best practice.
 So we can all be better together.